Walter Sands’ Soft Sandwich Bread

 Ingredients

-- 1 packet active dry yeast; or 2 1/2 teaspoons instant yeast or active dry yeast
+- 2 teaspoons (7 g) instant yeast or active dry yeast

 Instructions

-- (Note: I did this in my stand mixer.)
+- (Note: I do this in my stand mixer.)
 Pour the warm water into a mixing bowl.
-Add the sugar or honey and then the yeast.
+Add the sugar and then the yeast.

 - Place the dough in a greased bowl, turn it over to coat all sides, and cover the bowl.
 Let it rise in a draft-free place until doubled, 1 to 2 hours.
 Deflate the dough, and divide it in half.
-Form into loaves — see Katie’s post for instructions re “head-and-shoulders” shaping method — and place in well-greased 8 1/2″ x 4 1/2″ loaf pans.
+Form into loaves and place in well-greased 8 1/2″ x 4 1/2″ loaf pans.
 Let rise until the dough domes an inch above the rim of the pans, another hour or so.

 - After the dough has been rising for 30 minutes, preheat the oven to 350°F. When the loaves are sufficiently risen, bake for 30 to 35 minutes, or until nicely browned.
 Remove from the oven and tip the breads out of their pans.
 Place on a rack to cool completely before slicing.